jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/05-Jerkar Runtime.md

 #### Method Invocation

-Once build class instantiated, Jerkar invokes instance methods mentioned in command line.
-Method are invoked in order they appear in command line regardless if method is defined on the build class itself or in a plugin.
+Once build class instantiated, Jerkar invokes instance methods mentioned in command line as `jerkar myFistMethod mySecondMethod ...`.
+Methods are invoked in order they appear in command line regardless if method is defined on the build class itself or in a plugin.

 In order a method is considered as a build method (invokable from Jerkar command line) it must :
 * Be public